 Internships are required for both the Marketing Communication and Mass Communication majors because of the many professional benefits they provide for students.

 To get started, review the internship documents located below.
 They will give you information on navigating the internship process.

 The next step is to find an internship.
 This is the responsibility of the student, though you may contact your academic advisor or ask professors in the department for help in finding the internship that is right for you.

 Once you have secured an internship, you will submit the following forms to the department chair at email@example.com

 - Internship Application (filled out by student)

-- Internship Agreement (filled out by student)
+- Internship Agreement (filled out by internship supervisor)

 - Transcript (can be unofficial)